fdilke/ice-exercise/ice-example-prez.md

 A release can have an optional proposed release date, and an agreed release date.
 The intention is that at most one of these is defined, but that isn't enforced.

-For simplicity I'm storing dates (such as proposed release dates) as LocalDate, so for the purposes of this exercise I'm glossing over the management of timezones, or just assuming that all dates are rendered locally to wherever they are being processed.
+For simplicity I'm storing dates (such as proposed release dates) as _LocalDate_, so for the purposes of this exercise I'm glossing over the management of timezones, or just assuming that all dates are rendered locally to wherever they are being processed.

 For a production app operating globally, this would need to be more sophisticated.